jonesandjay123/animal-face-id/docs/project-plan.md

 - Keep raw datasets out of version control (use `/data` as untracked storage).

 ## Project Goals & Success Criteria
-- Deliver a reproducible POC that, on local GPU, can ingest gorilla face images and return predicted individual IDs or “Unknown.”
+- Deliver a reproducible POC that, on local GPU, can ingest animal face images and return predicted individual IDs or "Unknown."
 - Achieve ≥85% Top-1 accuracy on a held-out closed-set validation split built from public datasets.
 - Demonstrate open-set rejection with ≤1% false accept rate at ≥70% true accept rate for known individuals (tunable).
 - Implement automated unknown clustering that proposes new IDs only after sufficient evidence; log enrollment events.